Portal SSO Overview

 What is the purpose of this?

 OAuth 2.0 provides a mechanism by which different services on the Internet can inter-operate and share data and resources, without compromising a user's credentials.
-For instance, if you wanted one application, such as Yelp.com to be able to access your Gmail account's contact list, but didn't want Yelp to be able to log into your Gmail account and read your emails, or personal images, etc.
+For instance, if you wanted one application, such as yoursite.com to be able to access your Gmail account's contact list, but didn't want yoursite.com to be able to log into your Gmail account and read your emails, or personal images, etc.

 How does it do this?